 Economists have warned the £11bn national insurance contribution (NIC) hike will create unemployment and stifle future job creation.

-The Federation of Small Businesses has warned that more than 50,000 jobs in UK small businesses are at risk from the national insurance hike, which will cost British SMEs about £5.7bn.
+The Federation of Small Businesses has warned that more than 50,000 jobs in UK small businesses are at risk from the National Insurance hike, which will cost British SMEs alone about £5.7bn.

 Mike Cherry, chairman of the FSB, said: “Business owners who have done all they can to retain and support their staff during the pandemic are now being punished for that loyalty with an £11bn increase in NICs, which essentially serve as a jobs tax.”

 Andrew Goodacre, chief executive of the British Independent Retailers Association, said: “Of all the options available to the Government, it is disappointing that increases in national insurance have been chosen because of the impact on lower paid workers and small businesses … despite all the positive economic data, this recovery is still very fragile”.